Local Transfer Taxes and Private Transfer – Boulder CO Real Estate Agent

-In the late ‘70s some of Colorado’s mountain resort communities began adopting real estate transfer taxes to bolster specific purposes.
-From the start the sole purpose of Vail’s 1% real estate transfer tax has been the acquisition and maintenance of open space.
-In Aspen there are two RETTs totaling 1.5%, with .5% going to support the Wheeler Opera House and the remaining 1% going to support the Aspen Pitkin County Housing Authority.
-Funds collected from Winter Park’s 1% RETT are deposited into the Town’s General Fund.
-A number of other resort communities in Colorado continue to have real estate transfer taxes, including Breckenridge (1%), Frisco (1%), Gypsum (1%), Snowmass Village (1%), Minturn (1%), Avon (2%), Crested Butte (3%), Telluride (3%), and Ophir (4%).
+In the handful of Colorado communities that levy real estate transfer taxes, the percentages assessed on transactions can range from 1% to 4% of the purchase price of the property, depending on the location.
+In addition to Aspen (1.5%), Vail (1%) and Winter Park (1%) a number of other resort communities in Colorado continue to have real estate transfer taxes, including Breckenridge (1%), Frisco (1%), Gypsum (1%), Snowmass Village (1%), Minturn (1%), Avon (2%), Crested Butte (3%), Telluride (3%), and Ophir (4%).
 If you are a Colorado real estate broker or unrepresented party involved in a transaction in any of these cities or towns be sure to check with the local authorities to confirm this information.

+While a number of communities still have real estate transfer taxes in place, no new real estate transfer taxes have been passed and no existing transfer taxes have been increased since 1992.
 Colorado communities have been prohibited from assessing new real estate transfer taxes or increasing the transfer taxes already in place since an amendment to the Colorado Constitution known as the Taxpayer’s Bill of Rights (TABOR) narrowly won passage in 1992, following several failed attempts.
-As a result, Colorado communities that did not have generally applicable real estate transfer taxes prior to December 31, 1992 (e.g., Silverton, Steamboat Springs, Nederland, Boulder, Denver, etc.) still do not have RETTs and will continue to not have RETTs unless the relevant provisions of TABOR are overturned by a supermajority of Coloradans (55%).
+As a result, Colorado communities that did not have generally applicable real estate transfer taxes prior to December 31, 1992 (e.g., Silverton, Steamboat Springs, Nederland, Boulder, Denver, etc.) still do not have real estate transfer taxes and will continue to not have real estate transfer taxes unless the relevant provisions of TABOR are overturned by a supermajority of Coloradans (55%).

-There is another type of fee, similar in effect to a RETT, that can be found in Denver, Boulder, Broomfield, Westminster, and other cities throughout Colorado.
+There is another type of fee, similar in effect to a real estate transfer tax, that can be found in Denver, Boulder, Broomfield, Westminster, and other cities throughout Colorado.
 It is called a real estate transfer fee or a private transfer fee and is addressed specifically in Section 15.5 of the standard form, Colorado Real Estate Commission approved, Contract to Buy and Sell Real Estate (Residential).
 The authority to impose private transfer fees is derived not from governmental entities but from community associations (i.e., homeowners’ associations) by way of agreements called covenants that buyers take subject to when they close.
-Like RETTs, the determination of who pays for a private transfer fee is decided by the parties.
+Like real estate transfer taxes, the determination of who pays for a private transfer fee is decided by the parties.
 Whether a property is subject to such a private transfer fee depends on the subdivision.
 If you do not know for sure whether a private transfer fee is required, it is always best to check.

 If you are looking for Boulder real estate agents with a results oriented approach tailored to your specific needs, contact Royal Arch Real Estate.
 We are knowledgeable and experienced brokers who always have your best interests at the forefront of our minds, whether you are buying or selling a home, vacant land or a new construction.